What Should You Look for When Buying a Shower Wheelchair?

-Especially for those who use shower wheelchairs as their chief sources of mobility, a padded waterproof cushion is ideal.
+Especially for those who use shower wheelchairs as their chief source of mobility, a padded waterproof cushion is ideal.
 This is to promote both skin protection and overall comfort.
 Waterproof calf support is also important for users who require lower leg support.
-A head rest would also be ideal.
+A headrest would also be ideal.
 This is especially useful if your shower wheelchair is designed to tilt or recline.

 How Important Is Fit?

-For individuals who require shower wheelchairs as their main sources of getting around, getting the right fit will be of paramount importance.
+For individuals who require shower wheelchairs as their main source of getting around, getting the right fit will be of paramount importance.
 Naturally, they’ll want to ensure that the wheelchairs are comfortable and easy to use.
-There are some basic measurements that need to be considered including hip width, thigh length, knee to ground height and back height.
+There are some basic measurements that need to be considered including hip width, thigh length, knee to ground height, and back height.

 How Do You Measure Fit for a Shower Wheelchair?